Herman Wouk: Writing career

-His second novel, City Boy, proved to be a commercial disappointment at the time of its initial publication in 1948; Wouk once claimed it was largely ignored amid the excitement over Norman Mailer's bestselling World War II novel The Naked and the Dead.
+His second novel, City Boy, proved to be a commercial disappointment when it was published in 1948.
+Wouk claimed it was largely ignored amid the excitement over Norman Mailer's bestselling World War II novel The Naked and the Dead.

-While writing his next novel, Wouk read each chapter to his wife as it was completed.
-At one point she remarked that if they did not like this one, he had better take up another line of work (a line he would give to the character of the editor Jeannie Fry in his novel Youngblood Hawke, 1962).
-The novel, The Caine Mutiny (1951), went on to win the Pulitzer Prize for Fiction.
-A best-seller, drawing from his wartime experiences aboard minesweepers during World War II, The Caine Mutiny was adapted by the author into a Broadway play called The Caine Mutiny Court-Martial and, in 1954, Columbia Pictures released a film version with Humphrey Bogart portraying Lt.
+While writing his next novel, Wouk read each chapter to his wife as it was completed and she remarked that if they did not like this one, he had better take up another line of work (a line he would give to the character of the editor Jeannie Fry in his novel Youngblood Hawke, 1962).
+The novel, The Caine Mutiny (1951), won the Pulitzer Prize for Fiction.
+A best-seller, drawn from his wartime experiences aboard minesweepers during World War II, The Caine Mutiny was adapted by the author into a Broadway play called The Caine Mutiny Court-Martial.
+In 1954 Columbia Pictures released a film version of the book, with Humphrey Bogart portraying Lt.
 Commander Philip Francis Queeg, captain of the fictional USS Caine.

-His first novel after The Caine Mutiny was Marjorie Morningstar (1955), which earned him a Time magazine cover story.
-Three years later Warner Bros. made it into a movie starring Natalie Wood, Gene Kelly and Claire Trevor.
+Wouk's next novel after The Caine Mutiny was Marjorie Morningstar (1955), which earned him a Time magazine cover story.
+Three years later Warner Bros. made it into a movie of the same name starring Natalie Wood, Gene Kelly and Claire Trevor.
 His next novel, a paperback, was Slattery's Hurricane (1956), which he had written in 1948 as the basis for the screenplay for the film of the same name.
 Wouk's first work of non-fiction was 1959's This is My God: The Jewish Way of Life.

-In the 1960s, he authored Youngblood Hawke (1962), a drama about the rise and fall of a young writer modeled on the life of Thomas Wolfe, and Don't Stop the Carnival (1965), a comedy about escaping mid-life crisis by moving to the Caribbean (loosely based on Wouk's own experience).
+In the 1960s, he wrote Youngblood Hawke (1962), a drama about the rise and fall of a young writer, modeled on the life of Thomas Wolfe; and Don't Stop the Carnival (1965), a comedy about escaping mid-life crisis by moving to the Caribbean, which was loosely based on Wouk's own experiences.
 Youngblood Hawke was serialized in McCall's magazine from March to July 1962.
 A movie version starred James Franciscus and Suzanne Pleshette and was released by Warner Brothers in 1964.
-Don't Stop the Carnival was turned into a short-lived musical by Jimmy Buffett in 1997.
+In 1997 Don't Stop the Carnival was turned into a short-lived musical by Jimmy Buffett.